bachmeil/datasets/r-data-structures.md

 xx <- cbind(x1, x2)

 # xx has 24 rows
 # cbind does not delete any data.
-It as missing values as NA.
+It sets missing values as NA.
 nrow(xx)

 # Type is mts